LAMP: Extracting Text from Gradients with Language Model Priors: Conclusion

 \section{Conclusion}

-In this paper, we presented \tool{}, a new method for reconstructing private text data from gradients by leveraging language model priors, that demonstrates qualitative and quantitative improvements over the state of the art, particularly in recovering sequence order.
-Our extensive experimental evaluation showed that \tool{} consistently outperforms the prior work on datasets of varying complexity and models of different sizes.
+In this paper, we presented \tool{}, a new method for reconstructing private text data from gradients by leveraging language model priors and alternating discrete and continuous optimization.
+Our extensive experimental evaluation showed that \tool{} consistently outperforms prior work on datasets of varying complexity and models of different sizes.
 Further, we established that \tool{} is able to reconstruct private data in a number of challenging settings, including bigger batch sizes, noise-defended gradients, and fine-tuned models.
 Our work highlights that private text data is not sufficiently protected by federated learning algorithms and that more work is needed to alleviate this issue.

 \message{^^JLASTBODYPAGE \thepage^^J}